hemilabs/heminetwork/localnode/NODE_RUNNING.md

 ### ⚠️ Important Note on Security

-> [!WARNING]
+> [!CAUTION]
-> **Many of the required credentials are hard-coded, as the assumption is you are not exposing the services' ports to the outside world.** This allows communication between the services locally.
+> **Many of the required credentials are hard-coded, as the assumption is you are not exposing the services' ports to
+> the outside world.** This allows communication between the services locally.
+>
-**In setups where you plan to expose the ports, ensure that you change any credential values (e.g. JWT token, cookie).**
+> :warning: **In setups where you plan to expose the ports, ensure that you change any credential values
+> (e.g. JWT token, cookie, passwords).**

 ## Running with Docker Compose